lkotlarenko/trybe-exercises/README.md

 # Trybe Course

-This repository contains all the learning activities developed by _[Leonardo Kotlarenko](https://www.linkedin.com/in/lkotlarenko)_ while studying at [Trybe](https://www.betrybe.com/) :rocket:
+This repository contains all the learning activities developed by _[me](https://www.linkedin.com/in/lkotlarenko)_ while studying at [Trybe](https://www.betrybe.com/) :rocket:

 ##### About Trybe